- Chrome is known as a great SWF file player browser to try out.

 7. Use Elmedia Player

-- Go to the Elmedia Player page to download this application.
+- Go to the Elmedia Player page to download this application by clicking the Download button.

 - Launch it, click on File and open it.